Visiting the Canola Fields in York

 You can’t get too close to these paddocks, but it makes for a beautiful sight on the long drive towards Geraldton.

-Driving to Albany or Denmark from Perth along Albany Highway is another spot where you might see the golden paddocks.
+Driving to Albany or Denmark from Perth along Albany Highway is another spot where you might chance upon golden paddocks from the roadside.

 More Perth Guides: